privacyguides/privacyguides.org/docs/ai-chat.md

 - [:material-account-cash: Surveillance Capitalism](basics/common-threats.md#surveillance-as-a-business-model){ .pg-brown }
 - [:material-close-outline: Censorship](basics/common-threats.md#avoiding-censorship){ .pg-blue-gray }

-Since the release of **ChatGPT** in 2022, interacting with **Large Language Models** (*LLMs*) has become common. **LLMs can help us** write better, understand unfamiliar subjects, or answer a wide range of questions.
+Since the release of ChatGPT in 2022, interactions with Large Language Models (LLMs) have become increasingly common.
+LLMs can help us write better, understand unfamiliar subjects, or answer a wide range of questions.
+Based on a vast amount of data scraped from the web, they can statistically predict the next word.

-Based on vast amount of data scraped from the web, they statistically predict the next word.
-However, to improve the quality of LLMs, developers of AI software often use [Reinforcement Learning from Human Feedback](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback).
-This means AI **companies** might **read your private AI chats** to evaluate and **improve their models**.
-But that means that those private conversations must be stored, which introduces a risk of **data breaches**.
-Furthermore, there is a real possibility that the LLM will leak your private chat information in future conversations with other users.
-To solve those problems, you can use trusted and privacy-focused providers or run AI models locally so your data never leaves your device.
+However, to improve the quality of LLMs, developers of AI software often use [Reinforcement Learning from Human Feedback](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback) (RLHF).
+This entails the possibility of AI companies reading your private AI chats as well as storing them, which introduces a risk of data breaches.
+Furthermore, there is a real possibility that an LLM will leak your private chat information in future conversations with other users.
+To solve these problems, you can use trusted and privacy-focused providers or run AI models locally so your data never leaves your device.

 <details class="admonition info" markdown>
-<summary>Privacy and Ethical Concerns about LLMs</summary>
+<summary>Ethical and Privacy Concerns about LLMs</summary>
 AI models have been trained on massive amounts of public *and* private data.
 If you are concerned about these practices, you can either refuse to use AI or use [truly open-source models](https://proton.me/blog/how-to-build-privacy-first-ai), which publicly release their training datasets and therefore weren't trained on private data.
-One such model is [Olmoe](https://blog.allenai.org/olmoe-an-open-small-and-state-of-the-art-mixture-of-experts-model-c258432d0514) made by [Allenai](https://allenai.org/open-data).
+One such model is [Olmoe](https://allenai.org/blog/olmoe) made by [Allenai](https://allenai.org/open-data).

 [Ethical concerns](https://www.thelancet.com/journals/landig/article/PIIS2588-7500(24)00061-X/fulltext) about AI range from their impact on climate to their potential for discrimination.
 </details>